Event Chain Methodology

 Hence during the duration of the project, the probability of events can be calculated more accurately using actual data.

 Event Chain Diagrams: Event Chain Diagrams depict the relationships between external events and tasks and how the two affect each other.
 These chains are represented by arrows that are associated with a particular activity or time interval on a Gantt chart.

 Each event and event chain is represented by a different color.
 Global events affect all the tasks in a project while local events affect just one task or activity in a project.
-Event Chain Diagrams allow for the simple modeling and analysis of risks.
+Event Chain Diagrams allow for the simple modelling and analysis of risks.

-Event Chain Methodology Phenomena
+Event Chain Methodology Phenomenon